eslint/archive-website/docs/rules/no-comma-dangle.md

 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
 # Disallow Dangling Commas (no-comma-dangle)

-**Deprecation notice**: This rule is deprecated and has been superseded by the [comma-dangle](comma-dangle rule.
+**Deprecation notice**: This rule is deprecated and has been superseded by the [comma-dangle](comma-dangle) rule.
 It will be removed in ESLint v1.0.

 Trailing commas in object literals are valid according to the ECMAScript 5 (and ECMAScript 3!) spec, however IE8 (when not in IE8 document mode) and below will throw an error when it encounters trailing commas in JavaScript.